mstksg/hoppy/README.md

   previous packages for hyperlinks.

 It can be built and installed with the `install.sh` script.

+If you are using the Nix package manager, see `README.nix.md` for more information about using Hoppy with it.

 There is a user's guide written using Haddock at `docs/src/Foreign/Hoppy/Documentation/UsersGuide.hs`.
 You can read it as is, or